microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/05_Migrate_to_Code.md

 ![Set up Copilot](../../img/set_up_copilot.png)

+> [!NOTE]
+> If asked to log in, select **Sign-in** -> **Continue with GitHub**.
+Then click on **Continue** to proceed with the GitHub Enterprise account you used to access the GitHub hosted models, when redirected to the GitHub sign-in page.

-Just be sure to have the file active so that GitHub Copilot Chat can use the file as context.
+Save the generated code file to your workspace as 'src/python/cora-app.py'.
+Be sure to have the file active so that GitHub Copilot Chat can use the file as context.
 Alternatively, you could reference the specific file itself in your prompt to GitHub Copilot Chat.

 ![GitHub Copilot Chat in Ask mode.](../../img/ghcp-ask-mode.png)